vsharma-git/virtualHOTAS/README.md

 # Virtual HOTAS

 A customizable virtual controller to play flight sims.
-Supports phone only and phone with controller .
+Supports both modes - phone only and phone with controller.

 ## Background